 Section 4.
-Recognition awards and/or Meritorious Service awards may be given by the Executive Board at their discretion.
+Recognition awards may be given by the Executive Board at their discretion.

 Section 5.
-During the year prior to the dates of the Training Seminar, the Seminar Director shall report on a monthly to the members of the Executive Board on all of the preparations being made.
+During the year prior to the dates of the Training Seminar, the Seminar Director shall report monthly to the Executive Board on all of the preparations being made.

 Section 6.
-The Seminar Director shall work with the Executive Board Treasurer to establish and maintain accounts to be used exclusively for the Seminar revenues and expenditures, maintain accurate and verifiable records of all revenues and expenditures for the seminar account.
+The Seminar Director shall work with the Executive Board Treasurer to establish and maintain accounts to be used exclusively for the Seminar.

-Section 10.
-Each Chapter shall, elect 90 days prior to the annual Training Seminar a “Chapter Property Officer of the Year”.
-All recipients’ names will be forwarded to the State Executive Board who will, by majority vote, select from them, the “State Property Officer of the Year”.
+Section 8.
+Each Chapter shall, elect a “Chapter Property Officer of the Year” no later than December 15th of the year preceding the annual training seminar.
+All recipients’ names will be forwarded to the Executive Board who will, by majority vote, select from them, the “State Property Officer of the Year”.

 ARTICLE VIII.
 CONTRACTS